Summer Camp FAQs

 All refunds are mailed to the currently registered Unit Committee Chair.
 Refunds are not made to individual families.
 Camp refunds are combined with other refunds due the unit, minus any outstanding unit debts to the council, into one check or invoice.
 Refunds are mailed in October.

-Units that pay fees for all reserved boys in full by May 1st get a free camp shirt for each reserved and paid boy, provided they order online by June 1st.
+Units that pay fees for all reserved Scouts in full by May 1st get a free camp shirt for each reserved and paid Scout, provided they order online by June 1st.
 Those who do not qualify will not receive a free shirt, but may purchase one by visiting the online pre-order store (www.cpcbsa.org/preorder) or at the camp trading post.
 The online store will not be available until May 1st.

 Scouts in need may apply for financial assistance by submitting an Opportunity Fund Application.
 Camperships are funded by donations specifically for camperships and are limited to youth members of Cascade Pacific Council.
 Funds are only available while supplies last.
 Applications for Opportunity Funds can be submitted as early as January 1st but must be received no later than May 1st.